stjudecloud/university/docs/visualization-community/data-download/index.md

 ## SJLIFE and CCSS DAA approval

 !!!tip
-- You can read more about [Childhood Cancer Survivorship Study](https://stjude.cloud/studies/clinical-genomics) which consists of germline-only whole genome sequencing samples of childhood cancer survivors.
-The following [data set](https://university.stjude.cloud/docs/genomics-platform/about-our-data/dau-and-datasets/#childhood-cancer-survivor-study)] is included within CCSS.
+- You can read more about the [Childhood Cancer Survivor Study](https://ccss.stjude.org/) which consists of germline-only whole genome sequencing samples of childhood cancer survivors.
+The following [data set](https://university.stjude.cloud/docs/genomics-platform/about-our-data/dau-and-datasets/#childhood-cancer-survivor-study) is included within CCSS.
 - You can read more about [St. Jude Life](https://sjlife.stjude.org/) which contains germline-only whole genome and whole exome sequencing data focused on studying the long-term adverse outcomes associated with cancer and cancer-related therapy.
 The following [data set](https://university.stjude.cloud/docs/genomics-platform/about-our-data/dau-and-datasets/#st-jude-life) is included within SJLIFE.
 !!!